Data Quality rule builder - Amazon Glue Studio

 Data Quality rule builder

-The DQDL rule builder allows you to create data quality rules that will evaluate your data.
-Start with selecting a rule type and then specifying the parameters in the rule editor.
-The rule editor will also show you any errors and warnings as you create rules.
+With the Data Quality Definition Language (DQDL) rule builder, you can create data quality rules to evaluate your data.
+Start by selecting a rule type, and then specify the parameters in the rule editor.
+The rule editor also shows you any errors and warnings as you create rules.

 Evaluate Data Quality node

-• To expand the Transform tab to fill the entire screen, click on the expand icon in the upper-right hand corner of the node details panel.
+• To expand the Transform tab to fill the entire screen, choose the expand icon in the upper-right hand corner of the node details panel.

 Components

-There are 18 rule types that are built-in to Amazon Glue Studio.
+There are 26 rule types that are built into Amazon Glue Studio.
 Each rule type has a description and examples of how they can be used.

 Data quality rule types

-Amazon Glue Studio provides built-in rule types for ease of creating a rule.
+Amazon Glue Studio provides built-in rule types for ease in creating a rule.
 For more information on rule types, see DQDL rule type reference.

 Schema

 The Schema tab displays the column names and data type from the parent node.
+Schemas from multiple nodes are displayed.
 You can view the input schema, search by column name, and insert the column into the rule editor.

 Rule editor

 The rule editor is a text editor where you can write and edit rules.
 If you select a rule type from the DQDL rule builder, the rule type is added to the rule editor.
-You can then specify parameters, add rules and edit rules as needed by modifying the text.
-Amazon Glue Studio validates the rules in the rule editor and displays errors and warnings if present.
+You can then specify parameters, add rules, and edit rules as needed by modifying the text.
+Amazon Glue Studio validates the rules in the rule editor and displays errors and warnings if there are any.

 Errors and warnings

-If a rule does not follow the DQDL rule syntax, the rule editor will show several visual indicators that there is an error:
+If a rule doesn't follow the DQDL rule syntax, the rule editor shows several visual indicators that there is an error:

 • The rule editor displays an error icon and red color on the line with the error.